Dragoon-Lab/LaitsV3/documentation/logs-structure.md

   + The node
   + Property for which the help was given
 * Close Node Editor (method `ui-action` or `solution-step`?)
 Needed info:
- + Was node completed, which was the last element filled if incomplete.
+ + Was node completed, which was the last property filled if incomplete.
 * **Show Graph** button (method `ui-action`) Needed info:
   + Was correct or incorrect
   + If correct, indicate problem is completed